junthbasnet/Personal-Website/src/data/blog/blog-post-4/index.md

 ![Uniform Cost Search](https://i.imgur.com/OuTUUEh.gif)

-Uninformed Search Algorithm implemented in this project is _A\* Search Algorithm_.
+😃 Uninformed Search Algorithm implemented in this project is A\* Search Algorithm.

 **A\* Search Algorithm**